There are seven bands with the same name:

 4. Sphere is a four-piece American Jazz Quartet created in the first place as a tribute band for Thelonious Monk.
 The members are Gary Bartz (tenor saxophone), Kenny Barron (piano), Buster Williams (bass), and Ben Riley (drums).
 Ex-members include Charlie Rouse (tenor saxophone).

 5. Sphere is a young Czech metalcore crossover band, from Šumperk.
 They released their first EP album in 2010, called Mutiny.
 Their succes raising, playing concerts all over Czech Republic and making new songs.
 They were formed in 2008, First members were Petr Šuška, Jakub Machoň and Jan Eliáš.
 In 2009 Michael Prchal joined to the band as a vocalist, few weeks later joined Jaroslav Fojtík.
 In this formation they were played some concerts.
 Because of some arguments inside Sphere, Jaroslav Fojtik left the band.
 New guitarist was Jakub Novák.
 In this formation they're record their first 5 songs album Mutiny.

 Petr Šuška - guitar

 Jakub Machoň - bass

 Jan Eliáš - drums

 Jakub Novák - guitar

 Ex guitar - Jaroslav Fojtik

 6. Sphere is a female trip-hop singer.

 7. Sphere is a shoegaze group from Japan.
-They are signed to Tetrahedron records and have two releases:
+They formed in 2004, and signed to Tetrahedron records in 2007.
+They have three releases: